Task

 }

-The Task Family: Four More Processing Models
+The Task Family: Six More Processing Models

-Beyond the plain Task, Cano ships four more Task-derived processing models.
+Beyond the plain Task, Cano ships six more Task-derived processing models.
 Each is a specialised shape — they all ultimately dispatch as a Task, so you mix them freely in one workflow — and each has its own page with the full reference.

 RouterTask